An insider’s look at which San Francisco neighborhoods are best for Halloween yard haunts and candy (of course!)

 4. Willows of Menlo Park (Pope St.)

-All things spooky and creepy can be found at the neighborhood on Pope as neighbors deck out homes lavishly in the Halloween spirit and dole out the goods generously.
+All things spooky and creepy can be found in the neighborhood on Pope as neighbors deck out homes lavishly in the Halloween spirit and dole out the goods generously.
 We love this spot as an "opener" to the night with the younger crew, elementary and younger.

 5. Downtown Los Altos